fneum/broad-ranges/README.md

 - number of inputs: adds more dimensions to uncertainty space, curse of dimensionality [12 in (Tröndle, 2020), 36 in (Pilpola, 2020)]
 - number of outputs: should scale well as each output has its own polynomial, are independent

+### Polynomial Chaos Expansion (PCE)

 Use PCE to build surrogate models for calculating Sobol sensitivity indices analytically as a post-processing (Sudret, 2008)

+- Hilbert space technique
+- idea: "expand random variables as a linear combination of orthogonal basis functions weighted by deterministic coefficients."
+(Mühlpfordt, 2019)
+- "A polynomial chaos expansion for a random variable is what a classic Fourier series is for a periodic signal" (Mühlpfordt, 2019)
+- "In practice the truncated PCE is used, meaning that only finitely many coefficients represent the random variable" (Mühlpford, 2019)
+- steps: find polynomial basis, calculate polynomial coefficients
+- techniques for finding coefficients:

+  - spectral projection: project response onto basis functions using inner products and orthogonal polynomials (Palar, 2016)
+  - point collocation: obtain coefficients by performing  regression (Palar, 2016)

+want to do non-intrusive (i.e. wrapping around model) point collocation (i.e. MC sampling) based on regression

+sparsity-of-effects principle:

+- "system can be represented using a small number or statistically significant effects" (Berchier, 2016)
+- in PCE: use only small number of polynomials from polynomial basis
+- achieved by adding regularisation/penalty term to regression to favour sparse solutions (e.g. LARS regression)

+over-sampling ratio (OSR):

+- ratio between number of samples and polynomial basis (Palar, 2016)
+- recommended is a value of 2 (Hoser, Walters, Balch via Palar, 2016)
+- too high OSR: very coarse approximation; too low OSR: risk of over-fitting (Palar, 2016)

 Relation of Polynomial Chaos and Principal Component Analysis: